 Put on a backpack and try it out yourself

-If your friends have backpacks, borrow the packs, stuff them with all your belongings, walk around and test it out for yourself.
+If your friends have backpacks, borrow the packs, stuff them with all your belongings, walk around and test them out for yourself.
 Otherwise, you can go to any of the sports equipment stores and try it out.
-Most of them have fillers where you can put in the backpack to test it out.
+Most of them have fillers that you can put in the backpack to test it out.

 If you have any specific backpacks that you like, let me know!
-I’m always in the market for finding a great backpack!
+I’m always in the market to find a great backpack!